SwiftJava/SwiftJava/README.md

     quitButton.addActionListener(MyActionListener());
 ```

+Any interface/protocol from a Java interface can be added to a class to enable it to
+be passed to Java provide it's name ends in `Listener`.
+The implementation is a little
+complex but does not have an appreciable overhead. structs can also be made accesable
+to Java in this way but the object will no be live i.e. a coy of the struct will be taken.

 Some event processing is also done by subclassing concrete classes that have names
 ending in "Adapter".
 Slightly modified Swift "Base" classes and Java Proxies are also